kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 Install updates

-        pacman -Syu
+        pacman -Syyuu
-	# If it will prompt you to install packages press 'y' and then <Enter>
+	# If it will prompt you to install packages, press 'y' and then <Enter>

-The `seblu` repository contains precompiled Virtualbox Extension Pack (virtualbox-ext-oracle)

-The `ownstuff` repository contains precompiled packages of `vscodium` - debranded _Microsoft VS Code_

 ## Set up root password: